For Book Clubs, Bookstores, and Librarians

 Thank You Librarians!

-Just wanted to thank you for the shout-out.
-For librarians who don’t know, Sisters in Crime, the wonderful organization for female crime writers, offers a significant grant every month to libraries.
-One of the criteria is to send in a photo of SINC authors’ books from the stacks.
-I was thrilled that the 4th Ellie Foreman mystery was one of the books featured by February’s winner!
+For librarians who don’t know, Sisters in Crime, the wonderful organization for female crime writers, which I was privileged to lead 11 years ago, offers a significant grant every month to libraries.
+To find out more about them, click here.
+One of the requirements is to send in a photo of SINC authors’ books from the stacks.
+I was thrilled that the 4th Ellie Foreman mystery was one of the books featured!
 (Hint: it’s the one on the far right.)

 After a 10 year absence, Chicago video producer Ellie Foreman is back!
 And soon entangled in a web of espionage, drones, hackers, and spies, all of which threaten those closest to her.
 I had a great time writing this thriller, and I hope you have a great time reading and recommending it to your customers and patrons.
-If you’re in a Book Club, btw, please join me in the 50-Skype Book Club Celebration so we can discuss some of the issues raised in Jump Cut “almost-sorta-really-close” in person.
+If you’re in a Book Club, we could discuss some of the issues raised in Jump Cut in an “almost-sorta-really-close-in-person” fashion, ie. Skype.
+Jump Cut was released March 1, 2016, and it won a Starred Review from Publishers Weekly:

 “Exceptional… As Hellman’s convincing, conflicted characters face impossible choices, the tension is real and memorable.”